 In the context of your website, be creative when considering where each great content item belongs.
 For example:

-- Those awesome testimonials from happy customers don’t have to live forever on a “testimonials” page.
-Maybe it would be more fun and more functional to have them scattered across multiple pages.
-Or use them as headers!
+- Glowing testimonials don’t have to be relegated to one page.
+Maybe it would be more fun (and inspiring) to sprinkle them on multiple pages – or even use them as headers.

-- The amazing blog post that included a helpful checklist could become a free download to encourage sign ups for your email opt in!
+- A high-performing, evergreen blog post that includes a helpful checklist might become a free download, encouraging people to join your email list.

 Kondo’s idea about folding items in dresser drawers sounds so simple when she explains it, yet most of us wouldn’t think of doing it that way on our own.
-That’s what makes her an expert!
+I guess that’s what makes her an expert.

-Look to people within your organization and outsiders – folks who have an intimate understanding of your business AND folks who are impartial and more able to view things objectively.
+Look to people within your organization and outsiders.
+Insiders have an intimate understanding of your goals and processes, which is lovely.
+But folks who aren’t as directly involved are more impartial and may provide new insights and out-of-the-box ideas.

 Lesson #9: Fill-in-the-Blanks